lipish/fluix/docs/COMPONENT-REFERENCE.md

 ## Icon

-SVG icon component with 22 built-in icons.
+SVG icon component with 23 built-in icons. **Icons are square by default** (equal width and height).

 ### Constructor